 Figuring out how to choose a student loan shouldn’t be confusing.
 After all, you’re already focusing on getting ready for your class, and you don’t need any extra difficulties piled on top of reviewing the syllabus and figuring out the best coffee shop near campus.
 At Climb, we want to make it easy to choose the best loan option for your situation and your needs.
 That’s why we’ve put together this guide to help you compare student loans during your financing decision, so you can get back to what really matters — your education!

 What student loans are available for my program?

 The first question to ask yourself is the easiest.
 Which lending options are available for the program you’ll be attending?
 Federal financial aid isn’t available at every school, and some schools partner with specific loan companies to provide financing for their courses.

-For example, Climb only offers loans for programs that we’ve evaluated and then partnered with.
-So our loans can’t be used for every class out there.
+For example, Climb only offers loans for programs that we’ve partnered with, so our loans can’t be used for every class out there.
 (Psst — do you know of a school that you think is great but doesn’t partner with us?
 Reach out and tell us about it!)
 Talk to your school about what can be used to pay for your tuition, and narrow down your choices from there!

 Do I need living expenses?